ecommercechs238840/SomersetDGfooddirectory/README.md

   cuisine: "Western",
   type: "Restaurant",
   halal: true,
+  veg: false,
   phone: "",
   reserveNote: "Walk-in / large groups call ahead",
   website: "https://www.nandos.com.sg",
   online: "Nando's App / GrabFood"
 }
 ```

+`veg: true` marks outlets with a solid vegetarian menu or clearly veg-friendly
+format (Indian restaurants, food courts, bakeries/cafes, hot pot with veggie
+broths, etc.) — it does not mean 100% vegetarian, just that a vegetarian diner
+has real options there.

 Add, remove, or edit entries directly — the search bar, halal toggle, and
 cuisine/type filters all rebuild automatically from whatever is in `DATA`.